Bails309/TechHub/README.md

 - CSP is applied via middleware with a per-request nonce for scripts and styles (tightened to nonce-only for scripts/styles).
 - SSRF protection is enforced for SSO issuer validation (DNS/IP validation).
 - Rate limiting is hardened and respects the `TRUST_PROXY` flag.
 - When running behind a reverse proxy, set `TRUST_PROXY=true` and configure `TRUSTED_PROXIES` to the immediate proxy IPs/CIDRs.
-This ensures the app only accepts `X-Forwarded-For` / `X-Client-Ip` from known proxies and prevents client-side header spoofing.
+The application parses `X-Forwarded-For` from right-to-left and uses the first public IP that is not in the immediate trusted proxy set; this prevents clients from spoofing headers when proxies are correctly configured.
 - See [docs/proxy-trust.md](docs/proxy-trust.md) for deployment guidance and testing instructions to verify proxy/no-proxy behavior.
 - `/api/app-order` returns 400 for invalid JSON or payloads.
 - SSO secrets are encrypted at rest using AES-256-GCM with `SSO_MASTER_KEY`.